Bucha massacre: Russian response and denial

 The Russian Defence Ministry's Telegram channel reposted a report stating Russian forces had not targeted civilians during the battle.
 According to the statement, a massacre could not have been covered up by the Russian military, and the mass grave in the city was filled with victims of Ukrainian airstrikes.
-The ministry said it had analyzed a video purporting to show the bodies of dead civilians in Bucha, and said the corpses filmed were moving.
+The ministry said it had analysed a video purporting to show the bodies of dead civilians in Bucha, and said the corpses filmed were moving.
 This claim was investigated by the BBC's Moscow Department, which concluded there was no evidence the video had been staged.
 Russia also released a video that, according to the Kremlin, showed a corpse supposedly moving, although this was quickly deemed false after investigations by fact-checking websites determined that it was a corpse reflected in the rearview mirror of a car.

 Netherlands-based investigative journalism group Bellingcat favourably cited the BBC's account and further put into question the timeline presented by Russian government sources.
 In particular, Bellingcat journalist and founder Eliot Higgins noted that both the Russian media outlet TV Zvezda and the secretary of the Bucha City Council Taras Shapravsky reported that Russian forces were still present in Bucha at least as late as 1 April.

 Another attempt to depict the incident as a fake aired on the Russian state television channel Russia-24, using a video that the channel claimed showed Ukrainians arranging mannequins in order to "stage" the Bucha massacre.
 The footage was quickly identified as coming from a television set filmed in Saint Petersburg.
 Workers for the television show confirmed that the video was from a Russian television show.
 Similarly, a video showing Ukrainian soldiers pulling dead bodies with cables in Bucha was widely shared by pro-Russian social media, supposedly to prove that the scene was staged.
 The provenance of the video is the Associated Press; its report explains that the use of cables was due to concern of the dead bodies being possibly booby-trapped.
 Videos showing Ukrainian forces searching for explosives under the corpses, falsely claiming they were placing the bodies to fake the massacre, were also shared in social media.
+Adrien Bocquet, a French journalist who applied for Russian citizenship and was given awards by the Kremlin, allegedly witnessed Ukrainian forces staging the massacre.
+Many of his assertions were proven false by fact-checkers, who showed that he even had photoshopped pictures to support his representation of events, that he had changed his story several times, and that the dates of his trip did not match his narrative.

 President Putin and Belarusian President Lukashenko called the mass killing of civilians in Bucha "fake".